PalouseDH/symposium/2019/day-4.md

 ## DH Discussion Session
 - Ted Underwood, ["Seven Ways Humanists are Using Computers to Understand Text"](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) (2015). (intro overview of types of computational analysis)
 - Ted Underwood and Jordan Sellers, ["How Quickly Do Literary Standards Change?"](https://figshare.com/articles/How_Quickly_Do_Literary_Standards_Change_/1418394).
     - article explicitly explains the research process, from collecting/selecting data to analysis.
 Published as a draft with more content, questions, and illustrations than are allowed in a traditional article.
 Also published traditionally as, Jordan Sellers and Ted Underwood, "The Longue Durée of Literary Prestige", MLQ 77:3 (2016).
-Additionally, a GitHub repository shares the code necissary to reproduce the analysis, [paceofchange](https://github.com/tedunderwood/paceofchange) (2015).
+Additionally, a GitHub repository shares the code necessary to reproduce the analysis, [paceofchange](https://github.com/tedunderwood/paceofchange) (2015).

 ### Resources